How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 Example: Multi-Schema Implementation

-Looking at our case study, the page uses:
+Looking at the case study page, it uses:

 • Article schema — Content classification

-• ItemList schema – The 15 recipes collection
+• ItemList schema — The 15 recipes as a structured collection

 • FAQPage schema — All Q&A content

-That's 8 different schema types on one page—and it works because each serves a specific purpose.
+That's 8 different schema types on one page — and each serves a specific purpose tied to a specific snippet opportunity.

 How to Track Featured Snippet Performance